Supportive Living Program Coordinator

 ● Provide information and support the navigation of community services

-● Organize and facilitate individual and group counseling sessions (as determined by needs and interests of residents; may include topics such as self-harm, mental health and addictions, violence prevention, financial planning etc.)
+● Organize and facilitate individual and group support sessions (as determined by needs and interests of

 ● Offer coaching and conflict resolution support to residents and the SLP team